Integrating chemical structures as treatments improves representations of microscopy images for morphological profiling: Discussion

-Extending \methodnameabbrev{} to additional perturbation modalities, such as genetic or environmental perturbations, could similarly model them as treatments that induce a counterfactual transformation of images. \methodnameabbrev{}'s counterfactual framework enables prediction of representations and, hence, phenotypic effects of unseen compounds, with observed performance measuring above random chance.
-While optimizing this capability is beyond the scope of our work, as our current method is limited by the use of a relatively small number of perturbations during training, the ability to predict the phenotypic effects of perturbations prior to experimentation could make high-throughput drug screens more resource efficient by triaging compounds that are more likely to be effective.
-Towards this capability, our proof-of-concept demonstrates generation is possible directly in a learned latent space, paralleling similar work with conditional generative models \cite{palma2023predicting} that produce synthetic images that reflect perturbation phenotypes.
-In sum, through multimodal modeling of perturbations and images in a counterfactual framework, MICON provides a new direction for representation learning in morphological profiling, paving the way for new methods that explicitly leverage the multimodal nature of microscopy screens.
+Our current proposed model is restricted to chemical compounds as input perturbations.
+Extending \methodnameabbrev{} to additional perturbation modalities, such as genetic or environmental perturbations, could similarly model them as treatments that induce a transformation of images. \methodnameabbrev{}'s framework enables prediction of representations and, hence, of the phenotypic effects of unseen compounds.
+While optimizing this capability is beyond the scope of our work, the ability to predict the phenotypic effects of perturbations prior to experimentation could make high-throughput drug screens more resource efficient by triaging compounds that are more likely to be effective.
+Towards this capability, our proof-of-concept demonstrates that generation is possible directly in a learned latent space, paralleling similar work with conditional generative models \cite{palma2023predicting} that produce synthetic images that reflect perturbation phenotypes.
+In sum, through multimodal modeling of perturbations as treatments on images, MICON provides a new direction for representation learning in morphological profiling, paving the way for new methods that explicitly leverage the multimodal nature of microscopy screens.